peggles2/search-gov/README.markdown

     $ launchctl unload ~/Library/LaunchAgents/homebrew.mxcl.elasticsearch17.plist
     $ launchctl load ~/Library/LaunchAgents/homebrew.mxcl.elasticsearch17.plist

+After restarting, verify that your cluster is now running on port 9217:

+    $ curl localhost:9217

 If you aren't using Homebrew to install and configure Elasticsearch, follow the [instructions](http://www.elasticsearch.org/download/) to download and run it.